LadyKerr/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+-forEach calls on the array and doesnt mutate it; it does nothing to the array.
+-Map calls on the array and is able to create a new array from the existing array and return the values without mutating the original array.

 2. What is the difference between a function and a method?
+-a function consists of the function keyword followed by the name of the function and its parameters.
+It is typically in curly brackets.
+-a method is a function that is also an object.

 3. What is closure?
+a closure consists of different functions within different scopes interacting with each other.
+Specific pieces of code can be accessed within a closure and functions have to be called within their respective scopes.

 4. Describe the four rules of the 'this' keyword.
+-window/global binding: the value of `this` will always be the wondow/console environment -implicit binding: giving context to specific item -new binding: used in conjunction with a constructor function. it returns the object that is created by the constructor function
+-explicit binding: defining what `this` is outwardly

 5. Why do we need super() in an extended class?
+-super gives full inheritance to the child prototype. it accesses the parent object and applies its properties to the child.

 ## Project Set up